sendbird/sendbird-calls-javascript/README.md

 In the event of accidental disconnection, the application will attempt to reconnect every 2 seconds.

 ## Handle a current call
 During an ongoing call, mute or unmute the caller’s microphone using the `call.muteMicrophone()` or `call.unmuteMicrophone()` methods.
 If the callee changes their audio settings, the caller is notified via the `call.onRemoteAudioSettingsChanged()` listener.
 The caller may start or stop video using the `call.startVideo()` or `call.stopVideo()` methods.
 If the callee changes their video settings, the caller is notified via the `call.onRemoteVideoSettingsChanged()` listener.
-Switching between the front and the back cameras is done using `call.switchCamera(CompletionHandler)`.

 ```javascript
 // mute my microphone